pratyushasharma/laser/README.md

 --- | --- |
 fc_in | first layer of MLP |
 fc_out | second layer of MLP |
-fc_up | a third weight matrix in some LLM, used for Hadamard multiplication | k_proj | key matrix in self attention | v_proj | value matrix in self attention | q_proj | query matrix in self attention |
+fc_up | a third MLP weight matrix in some LLM, used for Hadamard multiplication | k_proj | key matrix in self attention | v_proj | value matrix in self attention | q_proj | query matrix in self attention |